 A full slate of officers will be presented by a nominating committee.

-Election will be by a simple majority of the members present.
+Election will be by a simple majority of the members present, provided a quorum has been reached.

-Article III - Rules of Order
+Article III - Rules of Order & Voting

+Section 1

 Roberts' Rules of Order, Revised, shall be the authority of questions of parliamentary rule.

+Section 2

+A quorum shall consist of the presence of at least sixty percent (60%) of the commission’s membership.
+Typically, this equates to 20 members present.

+For the purposes of voting, each college shall receive one vote.
+District personnel, particulalry from multi-college districts, may fully participate in discourse, but do not get an additional “district” vote, nor are district personnel counted for the purpose of determining the presence of a quorum.
+While it is preferable for commissioners to be present to engage in the full discourse leading to a vote, any commissioner may permit a proxy to vote on their behalf if they are unable to participate in a meeting.
+Proxies will be counted for the purposes of achieving a quorum.

 Article IV- Amendments

-This constitution may be amended by a two-thirds (2/3) majority vote of the members present, providing notification has been made at the previous meeting or by written notice sent out at least two weeks prior to the meeting at which the action is to be taken.
+This constitution may be amended by a two-thirds (2/3) majority vote of the members present, provided a quorum has been reached and that notification has been made at the previous meeting or by written notice sent out at least two weeks prior to the meeting at which the action is to be taken.
 All amendments will be written out in full for the study of the members.